<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?event=init&amp;tid=2612598452925&amp;noscript=1">

 A survey scam is usually a survey delivered via phone or online communication methods that seeks to gather the personal information of potential victims.

 These scam surveys will often pose as legitimate public opinion polls or consumer surveys.
-Some might even pretend to be personality quizzes on social media sites like Facebook—asking personal questions with the promise of telling you which of your favorite fictional characters you’re most like or your spirit animal (or something similar).
+Some might even pretend to be personality quizzes on social media sites like Facebook—asking personal questions with the promise of telling you which of your favorite fictional characters you’re most like (or something similar).

-Fraudsters often tell their targets that completing the survey will result in some sort of reward—examples include entry into a “sweepstakes” to win a trip or cash prize, a “coupon” for some popular product or service, or a gift card.
+Fraudsters often tell their targets that completing the survey will result in some sort of reward—this could be an enticing entry into a “sweepstakes” to win a trip or cash prize, a “coupon” for some popular product or service, or even a gift card.
 Some fraudsters even used the COVID-19 outbreak to send “post-vaccine surveys” that were, of course, fake.

 Another potential use of survey scam calls is to try and make an end-run around Telephone Consumer Protection Act (TCPA) regulations.
 As noted by the Office of Minnesota Attorney General Keith Ellison, some survey fraudsters will make phone calls pretending “to do a research survey to exploit a loophole in the federal ‘Do Not Call” law for legitimate surveys.”